D6NK/Imvu-Overlay-No-GUI-/README.md

 # Imvu Overlay (No GUI)
-Use HotKeys to Make IMVU display over other apps without interfering with workflow.
+-Use HotKeys to Make IMVU display over other apps without interfering with workflow.

 # Requirements